-2. The maximum elevation of any structure within four hundred (400) feet horizontally of a protected peak or ridge shall be at least twenty-five (25) feet below the elevation of the nearest point of a protected peak or ridge.

-3. Protected peaks and ridges shall be identified on ESLO Protected Peaks and Ridges Maps prepared by the City, and may be revised as follows:
+- 2. The maximum elevation of any structure within four hundred (400) feet horizontally of a protected peak or ridge shall be at least twenty-five (25) feet below the elevation of the nearest point of a protected peak or ridge. - 3.
+Protected peaks and ridges shall be identified on ESLO Protected Peaks and Ridges Maps prepared by the city, and may be revised as follows:

+Applicants for a specific development project may request a map refinement concurrently with a development project application.
+The requested refinement will be processed as part of the development project and the refinement shall be reviewed and acted upon in accordance with the applicable requirements for the development project.
 Request for map refinement shall include a visual analysis from viewpoints as defined in Section 3.100, and be subject to subsection E, below.